ermlikeyeah/ermlikeyeah.github.io/_posts/2016-04-23-bradford-gov-uk.markdown

 They deserved [some stickers](/gov-patches/) and got some.

+You can read the team's thoughts about their work [on their blog](https://bradfordmdc.wordpress.com/2016/04/22/making-our-new-website-live/).
 You can see the fruits of this team's hard work at [bradford.gov.uk](http://www.bradford.gov.uk).
 The team would appreciate your visit - and they will be listening to your feedback and acting on it.

 Keep going.